 The leak detection system is designed to trigger an alarm if refrigerant was to leak into the room space and shut down the system to try and prevent harm to the occupants in the room.
 These systems can be expensive and add to the cost of design, build and maintenance.

-Hybrid VRF removes the need for leak detection in each room because there is no refrigerant piped into the room space, just water!
-This means there is no risk of refrigerant escaping into the room space.
+Hybrid VRF minimises the need for leak detection in each room because there is no refrigerant piped into the room space, just water!
+This means there is minimal risk of refrigerant escaping into the room space.
 The Water-Based Fan Coil Units also reduce draughts; improving comfort for guests whilst providing overall savings in ongoing maintenance costs of the equipment for the hotelier.